How To Mix Vegetables And Flowers Beautifully In Front Yard Gardens

 Complementary Flowers and Veggies

-I have messed around with the concept of mixing vegetables in with flowers in the past, but it was on a very small scale.
+I have mixed vegetables in with flowers in the past, but it was on a very small scale.
 Now I have a huge palette (the entire yard) and almost complete artistic freedom.
-Even better, my housemate likes it when I take away lawn which needs mowing.
+Even better, the lawn mower of the family likes it when I take away lawn by expanding my gardens.
 You don’t need to tell me these things twice: I am ON it!

-We had a bed established along an added sun porch.
-Sadly neglected, it featured daylilies at the foundation, lamium, and beaucoup de weeds.
-I have worked at it for several seasons. it receives heavy sun from noon until sunset.
-This year we have a healthy mix of flowers and food.
-Admittedly, the quantities of plants are not huge - not enough to start selling at a farmer's market, but enough to furnish us with fresh, un-sprayed veggies.
+I had a bed established along an added sun porch.
+Sadly neglected, it featured daylilies at the foundation, lamium, and many weeds.
+This area receives heavy sun from noon until sunset.
+This year I have a healthy mix of flowers and food.
+Admittedly, the quantities of plants are not huge - not enough to start selling at a farmer's market, but enough to furnish fresh, un-sprayed vegetables.

-We have a rock-ish sort of garden along the street side of our property - bordering all the front edge except for the driveway.
-The sun beats at it constantly.
-I expand this garden up the hill every year to take away more grass and create more playground for me.
+Bordering all the front property boundary is a garden upon which the sun beats constantly.
+I expand this garden up the hill every year to take away more grass and create more growing room for me.
 Please understand that it is a project in progress.
 The photos below show plots next to hybrid lilies, butterfly bush, holly, chrysanthemum, daffodils, and lilies.
 There is already a plot of potatoes in the background of the first photo.

 Ready for Veggies